currand/cli_emulator/README.md

 A simple CLI emulator to use when playing with Blue Planet.
-It has all of the CRUDL functions and a "show device" type function
+It has all of the CRUDL functions and a "show device" type function.
+Requires Python 3.

 ```
 currand@M_C02N72W0G3QK_fake$ help